roberts-sandbox/test-realist/_posts/2012-02-01-managing-sideways.md

 ## Eat, drink, be merry

-If you follow the advice in *Managing Down*, then you won't fraternize with the members of our team that report to you.
+If you follow the advice in *Managing Down*, then you won't fraternize with the members of your team that report to you.
 So, with whom can you enjoy a tall, cold one?
 Your peers!

 That's right.
 You may battle with them during the day for money, resources,